Height and Weight Standards for the United States Navy

 Note: On January 1, 2016, the Navy will add a step to measuring Sailors for determining whether they meet standards.
 The change DOES NOT affect how a person is measured for body fat if that step is required, nor does it change the height and maximum weight standard listed below.
 For enlistment, everything on this page currently remains in effect.

-For those required to attend Recruit Training Command (RTC), but who exceed Navy physical readiness standards (Male 22% - Female 33%), they may enter the Delayed Entry Program (DEP) and ship to RTC provided their body fat content does not exceed 25% for males and 36% for females.
+For those required to attend Recruit Training Command (RTC), they must meet the weight according to their corresponding height requirement (see chart below); otherwise, the minimum body fat measurement must be met (Male 22% - Female 33%).
+For those who fail to meet the minimum weight and body fat requirement may still enter the Delayed Entry Program (DEP) and ship to RTC provided their body fat content does not exceed 25% for males and 36% for females if found to be otherwise healthy.

-Before attending boot-camp, it is recommended that you pass the Initial Fitness Assessment (IFA) while in DEP prior to your ship-date.
+Before attending boot-camp, it is recommended that you pass the Navy Physical Fitness Test (PRT) while in DEP prior to your ship-date.
 The responsibility of ensuring you're physically ready for the challenges of boot-camp falls on you.

 If you report to RTC in excess of the new accession body fat standards, or if you fail the initial RTC Physical Fitness Assessment, you could be subject to an Entry Level Separation from the Navy and sent home.
 You must achieve retention body fat standards in order to graduate from RTC.